sigmastratum/documentation/srs/srip-04.md

 ---

+## 9 · Recovery Logic
+When runtime stability degrades beyond memory safety thresholds, the Recenter protocol initiates targeted recovery of stored state.

+> **Rule 9.1 — Memory-Triggered Recenter**
+> When Recenter is triggered by memory-layer drift (**ER > 0.3**),
+> the runtime must **restore from cold PIL backup snapshot** prior to resuming the Stable phase.
+>
+> This prevents deadlock between volatile memory frames and PIL invariants by resetting only ephemeral segments while preserving identity integrity.

+Recenter then re-evaluates coherence and phase alignment before returning control to ALICE for stability verification.

+---

-## 9 · Conformance Requirements
+## 10 · Conformance Requirements
 A runtime conforms to SRIP-04 if it:
 1. Implements the schema in § 5.
 2. Maintains stability invariants in § 7.
 3. Supports bidirectional integration with ALICE and AEGIDA.
-4. Preserves PIL anchors under drift or recenter events.
+4. Preserves PIL anchors under drift or Recenter events.
+5. Implements Rule 9.1 for memory-layer recovery precedence.

 ---

-## 10 · Future Work
+## 11 · Future Work
 Planned extensions:

 - **Hierarchical Memory Compression** (SRIP-09) for multi-scale retention.